A Civilian A.I. Policy

 IIIM’s Civilian A.I.
 Policy

-The Board of Directors of IIIM believes that the freedom of researchers to explore and uncover the principles of intelligence, automation, and autonomy, and to recast these as the mechanized runtime principles of man-made computing machinery, is a promising approach for producing advanced software with commercial and public applications, for solving numerous difficult challenges facing humanity, and for answering important questions about the nature of human thought.
+IIIM’s Board of Directors believes that the freedom of researchers to explore and uncover the principles of intelligence, automation, and autonomy, and to recast these as the mechanized runtime principles of man-made computing machinery, is a promising approach for producing advanced software with commercial and public applications, for solving numerous difficult challenges facing humanity, and for answering important questions about the nature of human thought.

-A significant part of all past artificial intelligence (AI) research in the world is and has been funded by military authorities, or by funds assigned various militaristic purposes, indicating its importance and application to military operations.
-A large portion of the world’s most advanced AI research is still supported by such funding, as opposed to projects directly and exclusively targeting peaceful civilian purposes.
-As a result, a large and disconcerting imbalance exists between AI research with a focus on hostile applications and AI research with an explicitly peaceful agenda.
+While applied research for civilian use has increased greatly in the past decade, a notable part of past applied artificial intelligence (AI) research in the world is still funded by military authorities or by funds assigned various militaristic purposes.
+A significant portion of the world’s basic research in AI is still supported by such funding, as opposed to projects directly and exclusively targeting peaceful civilian purposes.
+A large and disconcerting imbalance exists therefore between advanced AI research with a focus on hostile applications and AI research with an explicitly peaceful agenda.
 Increased funding for military research has a built-in potential to fuel a continual arms race; reducing this imbalance may lessen chances of conflict due to international tension, distrust, unfriendly espionage, terrorism, undue use of military force, and unjust use of power.

 Just as AI has the potential to enhance military operations, the utility of AI technology for enabling perpetration of unlawful or generally undemocratic acts is unquestioned.
 While less obvious at present than the military use of AI and other advanced technologies, the falling cost of computers is likely to make highly advanced automation technology increasingly accessible to anyone who wants it.
 The potential for all technology of this kind to do harm is therefore increasing.